mimblewimble/grin/doc/intro.md

 * Privacy by default.
 This enables complete fungibility without precluding the ability to selectively disclose information as needed.
-* Scales with the number of users and not the number of transactions, with very large space savings compared to other blockchains.
+* Scales modestly with the number of transactions, keeping only a ~100 byte `kernel' for historical transactions, resulting in a large space savings compared to other blockchains.
 * Strong and proven cryptography.
 MimbleWimble only relies on Elliptic Curve Cryptography which has been tried and tested for decades.
 * Design simplicity that makes it easy to audit and maintain over time.